 Fixed Pattern Noise (FPN) – A non-random type of visible and/or measurable image “noise” that results from electrical signal differences, or “offsets,” that are not related to the amount of light striking the imager.
 This is most commonly seen in CMOS imagers where each pixel typically has its own amplifier and, in order to increase readout speed, “strips” of pixels are read out simultaneously through multiple amplifiers.
 The use of many different amplifiers, each with slight variations in electrical characteristics, can result in a “pattern” of slightly lighter and darker areas in the image.
 This is typically perceived as a vertically-oriented pattern that overlays the image.
 Because CCDs shift all pixels one row at a time through the same readout register, they are virtually immune to Fixed Pattern Noise, except in the case of multi-tap output where careful “tap balancing” is required to avoid a similar issue.
 FPN is considered a type of Dark-Signal Non-Uniformity (see DSNU) and can be compensated by measuring and mapping the pattern of amplifier differences and applying an image processing algorithm to adjust for these variances.
 This function is typically built into the camera and is not adjustable by the camera user.

-Four tap – Also called “quad-tap,” this is a divide-and-conquer method of reading information from a CCD whereby the CCD is divided into four regions and the pixels are read from all four regions simultaneously.
-The frame rate of the CCD is effectively increase by a factor of four, minus a little overhead, without resorting to overclocking, which increases noise.
+Four tap – Also called “quad-tap,” this is a divide-and-conquer method of reading information from a CCD image sensor whereby the CCD is divided into four regions and the pixels are read from all four regions simultaneously.
+The frame rate of the sensor is effectively increased by a factor of four, minus a little overhead, without resorting to overclocking, which increases noise.
+CMOS imagers, which have a more flexible readout architecture, may utilize many different taps to read out sections of the chip, producing high frame rates but also a phenomenon known as “fixed pattern noise.”
 See also dual-tap.

 Frame Grabber (also sometimes called Acquisition Board) – A board inserted in to a PC for the function of acquiring images from a camera directly into the memory of the PC, where the image processing takes place.
 Certain Frame Grabbers also have on-board processors for doing image processing independently of the host computer.